Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__09_06.mp3"></audio>

 1
-A | Oh look!
+A:  Oh look!
 An Inter Milan football shirt.
 It’s perfect for Johnny!
-B | Yes, good idea.
+B:  Yes, good idea.
 Oh... it’s very expensive.
-A | Football shirts are always expensive.
+A:  Football shirts are always expensive.
 OK.
 What we can get for Jessica?
-B | She likes football, too.
+B:  She likes football, too.
-A | Yes, but she never wears football shirts.
+A:  Yes, but she never wears football shirts.
 What about this bag?
-B | I don’t know.
+B:  I don’t know.
 Does she like bags?
-A | She loves bags...
+A:  She loves bags...

 2
-A | Tom, do we need swimming things?
+A:  Tom, do we need swimming things?
-B | I can look at their website.
+B:  I can look at their website.
 Can you see my camera?
-A | Yes, here it is.
+A:  Yes, here it is.
 Do you want me to put the camera in the suitcase or in your bag?

-B | In the suitcase, please.
+B:  In the suitcase, please.
 OK, here’s the page.
 Yes, it has a swimming pool.
-A | Great.
+A:  Great.

 3
-A | Good morning.
+A:  Good morning.
 How can I help you?
-B | I need a car for three days.
+B:  I need a car for three days.
-A | What kind of car are you looking for?
+A:  What kind of car are you looking for?
-B | A small car.
+B:  A small car.
 It’s just for me.
-A | Automatic or manual?
+A:  Automatic or manual?
-B | Manual, please.
+B:  Manual, please.
-A | Can I see your driving licence?
+A:  Can I see your driving licence?
-B | Yes, here you are.
+B:  Yes, here you are.

 4
-A | Is that a number 13?
+A:  Is that a number 13?
-B | Yes.
+B:  Yes.
 I think it is.
 No, it’s a 23.
-A | Another 23?
+A:  Another 23?
 I don’t believe it!
 That’s the third one.
 And no 13.
-B | Another one’s coming now.
+B:  Another one’s coming now.
 Let’s see.
 Yes.
 That’s a 13.
-A | At last!
+A:  At last!